Why You Should Start Retirement Planning in Your 20s

 Set a goal.
 Consider your target retirement date and how long you’ll expect to be retired based on current life expectancy.
 What kind of lifestyle do you want to lead?
 And what do you expect your retirement expenses to be?

-Step 2: Choose a savings vehicle
+Step 2: Choose an investment vehicle

 Step 3: Start investing

 Once you’ve opened an account, your investment strategy depends on age, goals, time horizon and risk tolerance.
 For example, the longer you have before you retire, the more money you might consider investing in riskier assets such as stock, since you’ll have longer to ride out any rocky period in the market.
-As retirement approaches, you may want to re-allocate more of your portfolio to less risky assets, such as bonds.
+As retirement approaches, you may want to re-allocate more of your portfolio to typically less risky assets, such as bonds.

 Types of Retirement Plans